tauri-apps/tauri-docs/docs/guides/distribution/updater.md

 ### Built-in dialog

-By default, the updater uses a built-in dialog API from Tauri.
+By default, the updater shows a dialog using Tauri's [dialog.ask](../../api/js/dialog.md#ask) API internally.
 The dialog will only check for a new update when the app was just launched or when you manually [emit](../../api/js/event.md#emit) the `"tauri://update"` event.

 <img src={updaterDialogImage} alt="Default updater dialog" style={{maxHeight: "200px", textAlign: 'center'}} />